The Colonial Relay /200

 Charlottesville to Williamsburg

-Beginning near Charlottesville in central Virginia, the first flight of teams will start the 200 mile relay at 5:30 am on a Friday morning (April 20).
+Beginning near Charlottesville in central Virginia, the first flight of teams will start the 200 mile relay at 5:30 am on a Friday morning (April 26).
 Over the next several hours, additional sets of teams will depart on their overnight journey through central Virginia to Jamestown.
-Teams will begin arriving at Jamestown around noon on Saturday to conclude their Colonial200 Relay experience.
+Teams will begin arriving at Jamestown around noon on Saturday to conclude their Colonial Relay /200 experience.